Updated on Dec 12th 2024

 An interesting alternative to the XMLA endpoint is the Execute Queries API call.
 This method allows queries to models residing in shared / Pro Workspaces as well.

-Additionally, I am not aware of any cost incurred (in terms of CUs in case of a paid capacity).
 Since the DAX INFO() functions are getting more and more complete (INFO.CALCDEPENDENCY was just added in the June update of Power BI), this has really offered an alternative for querying semantic models.

 However, there are also some constraints: each query is limited to 100,000 rows or 1,000,000 values, and there is a limit of 120 queries per minute per user.
 In most cases, the limitations will not be an issue.